Timdenders/Colonization-Conquerors/Weekly Reports/2023_10_25_Weekly_Report.md

 - Design, delegate, and begin implementation of random weather events.

 #### **Progress:**
-- Congregated for a 27 minute meeting to discuss the project's progression and future plans.
+- Congregated for a 27-minute meeting to discuss the project's progression and future plans.
+- Completed some of the functionalities of the in-game objects.
+- Experimented with Godot build systems, CI implementation, and testing tools.

 #### **Plans:**
 - Complete isolated mechanics of individual game objects.
   - Isolated mechanics refers to mechanics specific to each object.
 Other mechanics, such as weather events damaging objects, will be added after the weather event's implementation.
 - Design, delegate, and begin implementation of random weather events.
+- Implement CI and testing frameworks for Godot.

 #
 ### Individual Contributions: